 People point to the old blog posts about being depressed.
 But he was 17 then.
 C’mon.

 People point to the JSTOR trial and the fear of prison.
 And that’s a big deal.
-But there’s another parallel between us: when I was in my late teens, I spent a lot of time thinking about prison.
+But there’s another parallel between us: when I was in my late teens, I spent a fair amount of time thinking about prison.
 There was a war on, my choices seemed to be jail or exile and I wasn’t sure I was up to jail.
 A smart Quaker girl at school slapped that down real fast.
 “Thoreau managed.
 Ghandi was small and sick.
-You’ll be fine in prison.”
+You’ll be fine.”
 It never came to that – I got my 1-O – but she was not wrong.

 No simple answers.
 A last lesson, I guess, and like most of Aaron’s lessons, perhaps it’ll make some sense later.
 It doesn’t now.